Byteflux/CombatTagPlus/README.md

 * Disallow flying while player is in combat
 * Disallow block editing while player is in combat
 * Disallow enderpearls while player is in combat
+* Disallow teleporting while player is in combat
 * Broadcast a PVP kill/death message
 * Disable combat tagging for specific worlds
 * Deny specific commands while player is in combat